crowdAI/train-schedule-optimisation-challenge-starter-kit/documentation/quick_introduction.md

 ## What does it mean to 'not violate any functional/physical requirements'?
 We have made precise what is considered a _valid_ (or _feasible_) solution through the definition of twelve individual rules.
 You will learn about them in the document [business rules](documentation/business_rules.md).

 Basically, a solution must satisfy all twelve rules to be accepted.
-Actally, there is some leeway, because rule #101 may be bent a little bit, but don't worry about that for the time being.
+Actually, there is some leeway, because rule #101 may be bent a little bit, but don't worry about that for the time being.

 To give you a flavor of what these rules are like, here are two examples.

 * [business rule #2](documentation/business_rules.md#concistency-rules) states that the solution must schedule each train in the problem instance.
 It is not allowed to ignore some of the trains.
-* [business rule #104](documentation/business_rules.md#planning-rules) states that no two trains may occupy a common resource at any time
+* [business rule #104](documentation/business_rules.md#planning-rules) states that no two trains may occupy a common resource at the same time

 ## A note on the 'routes'